pjakovits/FaaSfunc/thumbnail_OpenFaaS/README.md

-# Image thumbinail generation functione Example for OpenFaaS
+# Image thumbnail generation functione Example for OpenFaaS
 Simple OpenFaaS Python function for generating a thumbnail of an image that user submits though a typical HTTP (multipart/form-data) form.
 Uses Python Pillow image processing library.

 ## Assumptions: